3-exchange withdrawal speed compared

 4. ERC20 — expensive and slow, but universally supported

 ERC20 (Ethereum mainnet) is where the headline cost comparison gets ugly.
 Network gas fees fluctuate based on Ethereum congestion.
-My test data over the 3-month period:
+Representative figures across a roughly 3-month window:

 | Exchange | Median time | Median fee | Range |